Clemapfel/mousetrap/docs/03_actions.md

 \image html two_action_menu_model_with_shortcuts.png

-While the menu is open, if the user pressed the shown keybinding, the actions will trigger, just as if they clicked the corresponding item.
+While the menu is open, if the user presses the shown keybinding, the actions will trigger, just as if they clicked the corresponding item.
+By using `Action` instead of a regular function, we are given an automated mechanism of handling keyboard shortcuts.